-RESOURCES - Identifies, organizes, plans and allocates resources.
-C-1 C-2 C-3 MATERIALS & FACILITIES - Acquires, stores, allocates, and uses materials or space efficiently.
-C-4 HUMAN RESOURCES - Assesses skills and distributes work accordingly, evaluates performances and provides feedback INFORMATION - Acquires and Uses Information C-5 Acquires and evaluates information.
-C-6 Organizes and maintains information C-7 Interprets and communicates information.
-C-8 Uses computers to Process information.
-INTERPERSONAL - Works with others C-9 Participates as members of a team and contributes to group effort.
-C-10 Teaches others new skills C-11 Serves clients/customers - works to satisfy customer's expectations C-12 Exercises leadership - communicates ideas to justify position, persuades and convinces others, responsibly challenges existing procedures and policies C-13 Negotiates - Words toward agreements involving exchanges of resources resolves divergent interests C-14 Works with Diversity - Works well with men and women from diverse backgrounds SYSTEMS - Understands Complex Interrelationships C-15 Understands Systems - Knows how social, organizational, and technological systems work and operates effectively with them C-16 Monitors and Correct Performance - Distinguishes trends, predicts impacts on system operations, diagnoses systems performance and corrects malfunctions C-17 Improves or Designs Systems - Suggests modifications to existing systems and develops new or alternative systems to improve C-17 performance TECHNOLOGY - Works with a variety of technologies C-18 Selects Technology - Chooses procedures, tools, or equipment including computers and related technologies C-19 Applies Technology to Task-Understands overall intent and proper procedures for setup and operation of equipment C-20 Maintains and Troubleshoots Equipment - Prevents, identifies, or solves problems with equipment, including computers and other technologies.
-FOUNDATION SKILLS BASIC SKILLS - Reads, writes, performs arithmetic and mathematical operations, listens and speaks F-1 Reading - locates, understands, and interprets written information in prose and in documents such as manuals, graphs, and schedules F-2 Writing - Communicates thoughts, ideas, information and messages in writing, and creates documents such as letters, directions, manuals, reports, graphs, and flow charts F-3 Arithmetic - Performs basic computations, uses basic numerical concepts such as whole numbers, etc. F-4 Mathematics - Approaches practical problems by choosing appropriately from a variety of mathematical techniques F-5 F-6 Listening - Receives, attends to, interprets, and responds to verbal messages and other cues Speaking - Organizes ideas and communicates orally THINKING SKILLS - Thinks creatively, makes decisions, solves problems, visualizes, and knows how to learn and reason F-7 Creative Thinking - Generates new ideas F-8 Decision Making - Specifies goals and constraints, generates alternatives, considers risks, and evaluates and chooses best alternative F-9 Problem Solving - Recognizes problems and devises and implements plan of action F-10 Seeing Things in the Minds Eye - Organizes and processes symbols, pictures, graphs, objects and other information F-11 Knowing How to Learn - Uses efficient learning techniques to acquire and apply new knowledge and skills F-12 Reasoning - Discovers a rule or principle underlying the relationship between two or more objects and applies it when solving a problem PERSONAL QUALITIES - Displays responsibility, self-esteem, sociability, self-management, integrity and honesty F-13 Responsibility - Exerts a high level of effort and preservers towards goal attainment F-14 Self-Esteem - Believes in own self-worth and maintains a positive view of self F-15 Sociability - Demonstrates understanding, friendliness, adaptability, empathy, and politeness in group settings F-16 Self-Management - Assesses self accurately, sets personal goals, monitors progress, and exhibits self-control F-17 Integrity/Honesty - Chooses ethical courses of action.
+RESOUR CES - Identifies, organizes, plans and allocates resources.
+A TIME -Selects goal - relevant activity, ranks them allocates time, and prepares and follows schedules.
+MONEY - Uses or prepares budgets, makes forecasts, keeps records, and makes adjustments to meet objectives MATERIALS & FACILITIES - Acquires, stores, allocates, and uses materials or space efficiently.
+HUMAN RESOURCES - Assesses skills and distributes work accordingly, evaluates performances and provides feedback INFORM ATION - Acquires and Uses Information Acquires and evaluates information.
+Organizes and maintains information Interprets and communicates information.
+Uses computers to Process information.
+INTERPE ERSONAL - Works with others Participates as members of a team and contributes to group effort.
+Teaches others new skills Serves clients/customers - works to satisfy customer's expectations Exercises leadership - communicates ideas to justify position, persuades and convinces others, responsibly challenges existing procedures and policies Negotiates - Words toward agreements involving exchanges of resources resolves divergent interests Works with Diversity - Works well with men and women from diverse backgrounds Works with Diversity Works well with men and women from diverse odergrounds S - Understands Complex Interrelationships Understands Systems - Knows how social, organizational, and technological systems work and operates effectively with them Monitors and Correct Performance - Distinguishes trends, predicts impacts on system operations, diagnoses systems performance and corrects malfunctions Improves or Designs Systems - Suggests modifications to existing systems and develops new or alternative systems to improve performance TECHNO DLOGY - Works with a variety of technologies Selects Technology - Chooses procedures, tools, or equipment including computers and related technologies Applies Technology to Task-Understands overall intent and proper procedures for setup and operation of equipment Maintains and Troubleshoots Equipment - Prevents, identifies, or solves problems with equipment, including computers and other technologies.
+FOUNDATION SKILLS DACIC WHIS Deads united months and make and make making languages.
+KILLS - Reads, writes, performs arithmetic and mathematical operations, listens and speaks Reading - locates, understands, and interprets written information in prose and in documents such as manuals, graphs, and schedules Writing - Communicates thoughts, ideas, information and messages in writing, and creates documents such as letters, directions, manuals, reports, graphs, and flow charts Arithmetic - Performs basic computations, uses basic numerical concepts such as whole numbers, etc. Mathematics - Approaches practical problems by choosing appropriately from a variety of mathematical techniques Listening - Receives, attends to, interprets, and responds to verbal messages and other cues Speaking - Organizes ideas and communicates orally THINKI NG SKILLS - Thinks creatively, makes decisions, solves problems, visualizes, and knows how to learn and reason Creative Thinking - Generates new ideas Decision Making - Specifies goals and constraints, generates alternatives, considers risks, and evaluates and chooses best alternative Problem Solving - Recognizes problems and devises and implements plan of action Seeing Things in the Minds Eye - Organizes and processes symbols, pictures, graphs, objects and other information Knowing How to Learn - Uses efficient learning techniques to acquire and apply new knowledge and skills g - Discovers a rule or principle underlying the relationship between two or more objects and applies it when solving a problem AL QUALITIES - Displays responsibility, self-esteem, sociability, self-management, integrity and honesty Responsibility - Exerts a high level of effort and preservers towards goal attainment Responsibility - exerts a mon level of enoughful and preservers lowards your ananonem Self-Esteem - Believes in own self-worth and maintains a positive view of self